 M is for Marriage: The actress is currently engaged to actor Ranbir Kapoor, and admitted to having a crush on him since she was 11 years old.
 It happened on the sets of 2005 film Black, for which she unsuccessfully auditioned, and where he was working as an assistant director.
 After a number of delays, they are expected to marry by the end of the year.

 N is for Nepotism: Despite her incredible success, the actress has been at the wrong end of the Bollywood nepotism debate, with many saying she got an unfair advantage due to her family connections.
 This resulted in perhaps Alia’s lowest moment when her film Sadak 2 (2020) broke the YouTube record for the most disliked film trailer and Indian video globally, and led to her father Mahesh Bhatt’s comeback as a director becoming a huge disaster.

-O is for Organising: The actress has admitted to being obsessed with organising and making plans.
+O is for Organising: The actress has admitted to being obsessed with organising

 P is for Producer: The A-list star will make her debut as a producer with forthcoming comedy-drama Darlings.
 She plays the lead role in the film, which is a co-production with Shah Rukh Khan’s company Red Chillies Entertainment.

 Q is for Queen: Most industry experts agree that it is only a matter of time before she becomes the undisputed queen of Bollywood.
 One of the highest-paid leading ladies in Indian cinema, she has huge films on the way that will inevitably put her in the Hindi cinema throne.